mgonto/angello-angularjs-in-action/README.md

-# Garage

-Garage is the most amazing app ever created
+# Angello: NodeJS express app for AngularJS In Action

+NodeJS app for Angello sample in AngularJS in action book.

-## Configuring it
+## Running it

-You need to create a `.env` file with the following configurations:
+First, you need to set the `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET` and `MONGO_URL` enviroment variables.
+For that, you can just create a `.env` file with those variables (similar to the `.env.development` file).

-* **MONGO_URL**: Path to the Mongo database to use

-You can see [.env.development](https://github.com/mgonto/garage/blob/master/backend/.env.development) file as an example

-## Running the app

-First, you need to install all dependencies.
-For that, just run `npm i`

-You can run the app doing `node server`.
-If you want the app to restart on changes, I recommend using `nodemon`.

-For that, just install it using `npm i -g nodemon` and then `nodemon server`

-## Seeding data to the app

-Before creating any product, you should seed the existing categories for the app.
-For that go to the [scripts](https://github.com/mgonto/garage/tree/master/backend/scripts) folder and run `npm i` to install all needed dependencies.
-After that, just run `node category-creator` **with the server running** (It uses the API to create the categories).
+After that, just run `npm install` and `node server.js` and you're good to go :).